-This picturesque quaint town sitting in the foothills of majestic Himalayas is one of the most stunning places to visit in Sikkim.
+This picturesque, quaint town sitting in the foothills of majestic Himalayas is one of the most stunning places to visit in Sikkim.
 Located on the banks of the Rangit river, Legship is blessed with never-ending natural beauty.
-Surrounded by various natural springs, ancient monasteries, beautiful temples, Legship gives an experience that tends to cherish forever.
+Surrounded by various natural springs, ancient monasteries, and beautiful temples, Legship gives an experience that one tends to cherish forever.
 This town is also known for its best trekking trails and other adventure sports.
-Moreover, the town holds an eminent religious significance.
-It only gives reason to visit this place as words can not define the beauty of Legship.
+Moreover, the city holds an eminent religious significance.
+However, it only gives reason to visit this place as words can not define the beauty of Legship.

 Interesting Facts -

 Known as the Gateway to West Sikkim, Legship has Sikkim's first dam built for its hydroelectric purposes called Rangit Dam, which is also a beauty to behold.

 The Phu Cha Chu Sulphurous hot spring is known for its medicinal properties.
 According to the legend, Guru Padmasambhava meditated at the same spot.

 Pelling is a beautiful town and one of Sikkim's ideal places to visit if you are expecting natural luster.
 The city is located at an altitude of about 6800 feet, lying in the foothills of mighty Mount Khangchendzonga.
 The town is culturally rich and best known for its breathtaking views of the Kanchenjunga peak and the Himalayas.
 This is where one can witness a unique cultural harmony between many tribes residing in this town.
 Bhutias, Lepchas, Limboos, Chhetris, and Nepalis are some of the other people who live in and around Pelling.